gpanders/pushbroom/README.md

     NumDays = 30
     Ignore = folder_to_keep

-Similarly, you can specify `Match` to have Pushbroom only remove files that match one of the given patterns:
+Similarly, you can specify `Match` to have `pushbroom` only remove files that match one of the given patterns:

     [Vim Backup Directory]